zama-ai/concrete/docs/tutorial/rounding.md

 # Rounding

 Table lookups have a strict constraint on the number of bits they support.
 This can be limiting, especially if you don't need exact precision.

-On top of that, bigger bit-widths are slower to apply table lookups.
+As well as this, using larger bit-widths leads to slower table lookups.

-To overcome these, rounded table lookups are introduced.
-They provide a way to round the least significant bits of a large integer and then apply the table lookup on the resulting value.
+To overcome these issues, rounded table lookups are introduced.
+This operation provides a way to round the least significant bits of a large integer and then apply the table lookup on the resulting (smaller) value.

 Imagine you have a 5-bit value, but you want to have a 3-bit table lookup.
-You can call `fhe.round_bit_pattern(input, lsbs_to_remove=2)` and use the value you get in the table lookup.
+You can call `fhe.round_bit_pattern(input, lsbs_to_remove=2)` and use the 3-bit value you receive as input to the table lookup.

 Let's see how rounding works in practice: